Welcome to Emerald Coast Olive Oil

 What Makes a Good Olive Oil

 Olive oils described as “virgin” are those that have been obtained from the original fruit without having been synthetically treated.
 Once the olives have been picked, washed, and crushed, no other processing takes place besides decanting, extracting the oil using a centrifuge, and then filtration.
 The best quality olive oil is described as “extra virgin” — in short, meaning it comes from the first crushing of the olives using the methods described above.
+This oil retains the maximum health benefits.

 None of our oils has been synthetically treated.
 They have not been obtained using solvents, re-esterification processes or been mixed with other vegetable oils such as are many on the market today.
 We are very proud to provide our customers with the finest olive oils available.